Interactive Toolbox Talks

 The Interactive Toolbox Talks allow users to navigate a virtual work site.
 The 15 interactive modules provide a wealth of information on different safety issues including hand-arm vibration syndrome (HAVS), working at height, the dangers of dust and manual handling.
 Each topic has its own visuals, videos and quiz, combined with interactivity to drill down into further materials.

-GAP’s Head of S.H.E Risk & Compliance, Allister Maxwell, commented: “GAP works closely and constantly challenges its market-leading manufacturers and suppliers to drive innovation with the aim of providing better gear and equipment that is safer, more efficient, higher quality and helps deliver increased productivity.
+GAP’s Head of S.H.E Risk & Compliance, Allister Maxwell, commented: “GAP works closely with its market-leading manufacturers and suppliers, constantly challenging them to drive innovation with the aim of providing better gear and equipment that is safer, more efficient, higher quality and helps deliver increased productivity.
 GAP’s much coveted and award-winning Toolbox Talks and Split Second Safety initiatives were pioneering in our industry.
 GAP has continued to build on our industry’s knowledge and shared experience to bring you updated, advanced and fully interactive Toolbox Talks.
 These will assist in raising awareness and educating GAP employees, contractors and customers to drive health and safety excellence”.

 GAP’s Interactive Toolbox Talks are perfectly suited for workers in construction, utilities, shopfitting, concreting, landscaping, engineering or similar industries.